gangadHARD1/CHESS/README.txt

-hey! welcome to the code repo for the game of chess!!!
+Hey,welcome to the code repo for the game of chess!!!

 To run the app make sure you have the following dedpendencies met: